 (High School Applicant) Admissions Requirements

-Details for each item are listed below the checklist.
-Note that all materials are due no later than the application deadline, except high school transcripts, which may be submitted up to one week after the application deadlines (see the link above for deadlines).
+Details for each of the application requirements are listed below the checklist.
+Note that all materials are due no later than the application deadline, except high school transcripts, which may be submitted up to one week after the application deadline (see the link above for deadlines).

 Although most materials should be submitted online, note that if you are mailing materials thorough FEDEX, Pratt is closed for winter break from December 24 through January 1.
 Please do not send FEDEX packages to arrive during this period as no staff will be on campus to accept them.
 You may, however, send items by regular mail during this period.